opea-project/GenAIComps/comps/agent/langchain/src/strategy/docgrader/README.md

-# Agentic Rag
+# RAG Agent with DocGrader

-This strategy is a practise provided with [LangGraph](https://langchain-ai.github.io/langgraph/tutorials/rag/langgraph_agentic_rag)
+This strategy is specifically designed to improve answer quality over conventional RAG.
 This agent strategy includes steps listed below:

 1. RagAgent